-If any device emulation is active, the icon will have a blue dot.
+The emulation settings are applied to a pane, and you can configure them by clicking the Emulation icon in the pane header: .
+If any sort of device emulation is active, the icon will have a blue dot.

 - Set the device type to desktop or mobile

-- turn on touch emulation
+- Turn on touch emulation

-- configure the device pixel ratio
+- Set the device pixel ratio

-- set a custom userAgent
+- Set a custom userAgent

-With the Mobile device type, Polypane will respond like a mobile browser, taking into account the viewport tag and zooming out the page if needed.
+With the Mobile rendering, Polypane will respond like a mobile browser.
+This means it will do things like take into account the viewport tag and zoom out the page if needed.

 When you turn on touch emulation, clicking into the pane will change your cursor to a round dot.
 Now you can use your mouse as if it was your finger, and drag to scroll the page.
 Clicking outside of the pane will change your cursor back.